Did You Have a Car Accident Involving a Deer?

 Even though car accidents caused by deer are common, they’re not inevitable.
 To avoid hitting a deer, you should:

-- Be especially vigilant in October through early January, when deer are migrating and mating.
+- Be extra vigilant October through early January.

 - Watch out for deer when they’re most active, at dawn and dusk.